 General Conventions#

-There are many ways to contribute to Sage including sharing scripts and Sage worksheets that implement new functionality using Sage, improving to the Sage library, or to working on the many underlying libraries distributed with Sage [1].
+There are many ways to contribute to Sage, including sharing scripts and Jupyter notebooks that implement new functionality using Sage, improving to the Sage library, or to working on the many underlying libraries distributed with Sage, see Packages and Features.
 This guide focuses on editing the Sage library itself.

 Sage is not just about gathering together functionality.
 It is about providing a clear, systematic and consistent way to access a large number of algorithms, in a coherent framework that makes sense mathematically.
 In the design of Sage, the semantics of objects, the definitions, etc., are informed by how the corresponding objects are used in everyday mathematics.